-Back in February, I posted a review of 3 different types of honey available at Trader Joe’s.
+I decided to do a review of the different types of honey available at Trader Joe’s.
 I got a lot of feedback from people wanting to know if these honeys were raw or if Trader Joe’s sells raw honey.
-I decided I want to address this question in a new post.
+As being a blog that listens to it’s audience, that means it’s time to address this question in a brand spanking new post.
 So here were are today asking the question – Does Trader Joe’s Sell Raw Honey?
 And just for kicks, what about organic honey?

 Does Trader Joe’s Sell Raw Honey?

-The 3 varieties that are reviewed – the Desert Mesquite, Mostly Mesquite, and Turkish honey – do not say anything about being raw on the label.
+Some of the varieties at Trader Joe’s are not labeled as raw honey – the Mostly Mesquite, Clover, and Turkish honey – do not say anything about being raw on the label.
 Their producers do not consider them to be raw honey.
 If they were that would certainly be mentioned, as the word “raw” on a bottle of honey is a selling point, no one would miss out on (you would think).
 These aren’t the only honeys they sell.

 Raw Honey Available at Trader Joe’s

 My Trader Joe’s (Ann Arbor, Michigan) sold 3 different jars of honey that were labeled “raw”.
 These are TJ’s Organic Wild Collected Raw Honey, TJ’s Organic Raw Honey, and Michigan Bee Company Pure Raw Honey.
 I imagine the Michigan honey is only sold in stores in Michigan.
 Maybe other states have other raw honey options (leave a comment below if your location has one).

 What is Raw Honey?